-One thousand years ago the Khmer empire was one of the widest in the world, occupying what today goes from Burma to Thailand, part of Malaysia, Cambodia, Laos and Vietnam.
-It lasted for 600 years and Prasat hin Phimai was one of the main sites on which the Khmer empire was based on.
+Over a thousand years ago the Khmer Empire occupied what today goes from Burma to Thailand and also part of Malaysia, Cambodia, Laos and Vietnam.
+It lasted for 600 years and Prasat hin Phimai was one of the capitals of the Khmer Empire was based on.

-As previously said, the Phimai temple was built to delimit the start of the Ancient Khmer Highway ending in Angkor Wat, over 250km south east.
+The Phimai temple was built to delimit the start of the Ancient Khmer Highway ending in Angkor Wat, over 250km southeast.

-Approximately in the 11th century when this region was part of the Khmer empire, what is today know as Cambodia.
+Approximately in the 11th century, when this region was part of the Khmer Empire, what is today known as Cambodia.

-What I did not realized till I visited the place was that the land size of Angkor Wat and Prasat hin Phimai temple are pretty similar, which gives an idea of how important was this settlement for the Khmer empire.
+What I did not realise till I visited the place was that the land size of Angkor Wat and Prasat hin Phimai temple are pretty similar, which gives an idea of how important was this settlement for the Khmer Empire.

 Prasat hin Phimai was originally a Mahayana Buddhist sanctuary which is quite surprising, considering that the Khmer, at that time, were mostly Hindu

 The carvings also feature many Hindu deities and, as explained in the visitor centre, design elements at Prasat Phimai actually influenced Angkor Wat.

 You may get lost in the Phimai Historical Park, even if it does not look like it, it is quite big.
 It’s highly suggested to pick up a map when you buy the entrance ticket.

 Do not be surprised if the entrance fee is different for foreigners and locals.
 I find it quite fair, considering the living cost in Thailand compared with the rest of the industrial world.